 - Look for the actual VOC content on the product label.
 True low-VOC paints and primers contain less than 50 grams per liter (g/l) of VOCs for both flat and nonflat sheens.
 Paints and primers that contain less than 5 g/l of VOCs are classified as zero-VOC.
 Look for the same criteria for your primers.
-For clear wood finishes and wood stains applied to cabinets, trim, doors, shelving, wainscot, floors and other wood surfaces, use products with less than 250 g/l of VOCs.
+For clear wood finishes and wood stains applied to cabinets, trim, doors, shelving, wainscot, floors and other DIY: Wood Floor Treatment surfaces, use products with less than 250 g/l of VOCs.
 For caulks and construction adhesives, choose products less than 70 g/l for all interior applications.

 - Some people may have a negative view of low-VOC paints due to problems with first-generation products sold 10 or more years ago.
 If you or your painter is one of those people, make sure to try the latest products, because low- and zero-VOC paints and coatings have been reformulated to improve performance.

 A number of manufacturers have developed high-quality, recycled-content latex paints and primers.
 The recycled content, which ranges from 20% to 100%, comes from unused consumer and industrial stock.
 The leftover paint is checked for quality and then sent to paint manufacturers for recycling and blending with a portion of new paint.